 Step 4.
-With the shock at about a 45° angle, push and hold the shock shaft to the top of the stroke and insert the prepared emulsion screw/seal.
+With the shock at about a 45 angle, push and hold the shock shaft to the top of the stroke.
 Oil should leak out during this process.
-If it does not, add more oil.
+If it does not, remove the shock cap and add more oil before continuing.
+Insert the prepared emulsion screw/seal.
 Tighten the screw until snug (do not over-tighten).
 Wipe off excess oil before moving on to step 5.